-Artist Spotlight: An In-depth Look at Two Bay Area Artists – Elizabeth Barlow and Kim Frohsin
+An In-depth Look at Two Bay Area Artists: Elizabeth Barlow & Kim Frohsin

 A look at the artist’s current bodies of work: Elizabeth Barlow’s ‘Portrait’s in Absentia’ and Kim Frohsin’s ‘Cautionary Tales’ 2015.
 Learn about the artists’ voices, unique visions, importance, and relevance within the contemporary art environment.

 Artist Kim Frohsin: Frohsin began exhibiting in the San Francisco Bay Area in the early 1990s, and in 1993 was included with Nathan Olivera, Manuel Neri and Stephen De Staebler in an exhibit of 'Four Figures from the Bay.'
 With Wayne Thiebaud as the juror, she won the California Society of Printmakers' Award in 1996, and the following year exhibited at the de Young Museum in San Francisco in "Bay Area Art: The Morgan Flagg Collection."